 Installing programmable thermostats will also reduce energy costs at your auto dealership.
 Programmable thermostats allow you to set pre-programmed setbacks.
 Energy consumption – and your utility bills – will be cut if thermostats are set to adjust the temperature after hours and on holidays.
 You may want to consider smart thermostats for even more control over your energy bills.
 Smart thermostats allow you to change heating or cooling via a mobile phone or web application, as well as the option to track energy usage.

 Auto dealers can save even more money on energy efficiency projects when it is paired with a rebate or incentive.
 Often, auto dealerships don’t realize that rebates and incentives are available on a variety of energy efficiency equipment or upgrades including LED lighting upgrades and HVAC upgrades.
 Rebates and incentives help reduce the cost of a project and can substantially improve the ROI.
 This improved payback can be advantageous in gaining approval to move forward with the energy efficient projects at your facility.

 Any automotive business can easily drive energy savings by implementing energy efficient upgrades or new technology.
 According to the National Automobile Dealers Association, if all U.S. dealerships reduced their energy consumption by just 10 percent, they would save about $200 million in energy costs and cut about one million tons of carbon dioxide emissions every year.

 All dealerships have the potential to reduce energy costs by at least 20 percent or more with the energy optimization approaches discussed above.
-What dealership wouldn’t want to Make Energy an Asset by reducing energy bills and boosting profits?
+What dealership wouldn’t want to start Making Energy an Asset® by reducing energy bills and boosting profits?